sceckert/presentations/slides/marx-gothic-data-slides.md

 ---

 This section incorporates, in my view, a lot of boring material that can all too easily mask the significance of the argument being made.
-Marxsometimes puts on, as I pointed out earlier, an accountant's hat, andthe result is a form of exposition that can be tedious in the extreme:when this equals that and that equals this and this costs three penceand this fifteen, then the result is that something else is equivalent to . .. and so it goes, with the help of all manner of numerical illustrations tofollow.
+Marx sometimes puts on, as I pointed out earlier, an accountant's hat, and the result is a form of exposition that can be tedious in the extreme: when this equals that and that equals this and this costs three pence and this fifteen, then the result is that something else is equivalent to . .
+. and so it goes, with the help of all manner of numerical illustrations to follow.

 <br>

-<p style='font-size:20px'>David Harvey,, *A Companion to Marx's* Capital, 30 (referring to *Capital*, chapter 1, section 3: The Value-Form)</p>
+<p style='font-size:20px'>David Harvey, *A Companion to Marx's* Capital, 30 (referring to *Capital*, chapter 1, section 3: The Value-Form)</p>

 ---